Melo034/foodie/README.md

 # Foodie

-This is a web application built with React and Firebase that serves as a directory for Recipe in  Sierra Leone.
-It provides key information about recipes and allows users to vote on it Authenticity.
+This is a web application built with React and Firebase that serves as a directory for Recipes in  Sierra Leone.
+It provides key information about recipes and allows users to submit and vote on recipes Authenticity.
 The application uses Firebase for data storage and management.

 ## Technologies Used